scikit-hep/vector/paper/paper.md

 - an Awkward backend for computations on ragged collection-type data

 There also exists implementations of the Object and the Awkward backend in Numba for just-in-time compilable operations.
-Further, support for JAX and Dask is provided through the Awkward backend, which enables vector functionalities to support automatic differentiation and parallel computing.
+Further, support for JAX [@Bradbury:2018] and Dask is provided through the Awkward backend, which enables vector functionalities to support automatic differentiation and parallel computing.

 ## Impact

 Besides PyROOT's LorentzVectors and TLorentzVector [@root:2020], vector has become a popular choice for mathematical manipulations in Python based high energy physics analysis pipelines.
-Along with being utilized directly in analysis pipelines at LHC and other experiments [@Kling:2023; @Held:2024; @Qu:2022], the library is being used as a dependency in user-facing frameworks, such as, Coffea, MadMiner [@Brehmer:2020], FastJet [@aryan:2023], Spyral [@spyral-utils:2024], Weaver [@weaver-core:2024], and pylhe [@pylhe].
+Along with being utilized directly in analysis pipelines at LHC [@Kling:2023; @Held:2024; @Qu:2022], the library is being used in other high energy physics experiments asn as a dependency in other user-facing frameworks, such as, Coffea, MadMiner [@Brehmer:2020], FastJet [@aryan:2023], Spyral [@spyral-utils:2024], Weaver [@weaver-core:2024], and pylhe [@pylhe].
 The library is also used in multiple teaching materials for graduate courses and workshops.
 Finally, given the generic nature of the library, it is often used in non high energy physics use cases.

 # Acknowledgements